 The main direction of JINR scientific research in the field of modern nuclear physics is the synthesis of new elements of the Periodic Table, the study of their properties by nuclear spectroscopy (α -, β -, γ -spectroscopy), as well as their chemical properties, the study of the mechanisms of various nuclear reactions leading to the formation of new, yet unknown nuclei.
-The commissioning of a new accelerator complex, the Factory of Superheavy Elements (SHE), greatly expanded the capabilities of JINR in the field of synthesis and study of the properties of superheavy nuclei and atoms.
-Research, as well as the development of the necessary infrastructure to study the structure of light nuclei far from the line of stability will be continued.
+The commissioning of a new accelerator complex, the SHE Factory, greatly expanded the capabilities of JINR in the field of synthesis and study of the properties of superheavy nuclei and atoms.
+Research, as well as the development of the necessary infrastructure to study the structure of light nuclei far from the line of stability, will be continued.

 Nuclear reactions caused by neutrons are a tool for studying fundamental symmetries at the nuclear level, as well as for studying the deep restructuring of nuclear systems, for example, in fission processes.
-Data on the nuclei structures obtained as a result of reactions with neutrons, the energy dependences of the cross sections for neutron reactions are still required or need to be further clarified.
+It is necessary to obtain new or clarify existing data on the structure of nuclei obtained as a result of reactions with neutrons, and the energy dependences of the cross sections of neutron reactions.
 The study of cross sections for the interaction of neutrons with nuclei for the needs of nuclear power engineering is of vital importance.
+The most requested data are presented in the Nuclear Energy Agency's Nuclear Data High Priority Request List (HPRL), which is a compilation of the current highest priority nuclear data requirements.

 In the field of condensed matter physics, the main task is to study the structure, magnetic ordering, dynamics, physical and chemical properties of promising functional materials, complex liquids and polymers, nanosystems, which are important for the development of both modern concepts in this scientific field and new technological applications in energy production, electronics, biology, medicine, etc. To this end, it is planned to continue the active development of experimental facilities for the most efficient use of all the capabilities of the IBR-2 pulsed reactor - one of the three most intense neutron sources in the world.
 Within the framework of the new Seven-Year Plan, work will be carried out to develop new fuel and load IBR-2 with it.
 The development of the NEPTUNE pulsed fast reactor, a new world-class facility for conducting research with neutron beams, will continue; work will continue on studying the oscillatory stability of the reactor and on developing a scientific research programme, as well as work on creating a fuel load for the reactor will begin.
-Also, within the framework of the current Seven-Year Plan, work will begin on modeling the experimental infrastructure of the new source, including elements of experimental facilities with prototyping of individual components at IBR-2.
+Also, within the framework of the Seven-Year Plan, work will begin on modeling the experimental infrastructure of the new source, including elements of experimental facilities with prototyping of individual components at IBR-2.